klstein7/nextjs-wordle-dev-day/docs/06-game-over.md

 import { GuessProvider } from "~/lib/store/guess-provider";
 import { api } from "~/server/api";

+// This is a server component it does not have "use client" at the top
-export default async function GamePage({
+// This means we can fetch data directly from the server inside this component export default async function GamePage({
   params: { gameId },
 }: {